 Tweaks for Specific Goals

-When it comes to weight loss, your success boils down to creating an energy deficit consistently.
-This means eating less calories than your body is using to move and function.
-With this in mind, you may have to cut out fats and/or carbohydrates from the baseline formula.
+When it comes to weight loss, your success boils down to creating a consistent energy deficit.
+This means eating fewer calories than your body is using to move and function.
+With this in mind, you may have to cut out fats and/or carbohydrates from my baseline healthy meal formula.
 Ensuring enough protein and vegetables will help you with satiety.
+Here is an article specific to building your plate for weight loss: My MAGIC FORMULA for Weight Loss + 3 Quick, Tasty Dinner Recipes.

 If you are looking to gain muscle, you will want to add more protein.
 If you are looking for the two simultaneously – you’ll want to add protein and remove fats and/or carbohydrates.
 Whether you remove fats or carbs is either a matter of preference or context.
 For example, if you are an endurance athlete looking to lose a little fat, removing fats instead of carbohydrates would be preferable since your body’s preferred energy source is carbohydrates.
 More on that topic another day… However, you can also get some great tips from my article Meal Prep for Health & Fitness Goals.